lshug/first-order-model-tf/README.md

                         optional static batch size to use --hardcode {00,01,10,11}
-                        optionally hardcode values for use_relative_jacobian and adapt_movement_scale at build type
+                        optionally hardcode values for use_relative_jacobian and adapt_movement_scale at build type --loadwithtorch       use torch to load checkpoints instead of trying to load tensor buffers manually (requires pytorch)
 ```

 ## Inference details